saramont/Medical-Appointment-No-Shows-Analysis/README.md

 # Medical-Appointment-No-Shows-Analysis

 This is an analysis of the Medical Appointment No Shows datasets.
-This is a University project for the BiG Data Analytics exam.
+This is a University project for the Big Data Analytics exam.